top of page

 We ask the share shepherd to keep track of folks who have shared (or passed) and let us know when everyone has shared (or passed) once, and we're moving on to second shares.

-Anyone who volunteers for a second share before the share shepherd has opened second sharing should be asked to wait and their hand should be lowered.
+Anyone who volunteers for a second share before the share shepherd has opened second sharing will be asked to wait and their hand will be lowered.

-We encourage the share shepherd to share on one of our topics each week.
+We encourage our share shepherd to share on at least one of our topics each week.

-We ask the share shepherd to stay in their shepherding role and to avoid crosstalk.
+We ask our share shepherd to stay in their shepherding role and to avoid crosstalk.

 At the end of each share, we ask the share shepherd to thank every sharer but to avoid any other comments on their shares.